AppacheAZ/Stockholm/README.md

 5 - Run the program in the path /home/test
 <pre><code>python3 stockholm.py</code></pre>

-6 - To decrypt the files, run the program again with the flag -r and the key (in test/key.txt)
+6 - To decrypt the files, run the program again with the flag -r and the key (into test/key.txt)
 <pre><code>python3 stockholm.py -r 'key.....'</code></pre>